Clinical Nurse Assistant to the Immediate Supervisor Sexually Transmitted and Blood-Borne Infections (STBBIs) and Overdoses Posting 2026-037 - NRBHSS

 • Collaborative leadership and strategic communication skills in multidisciplinary and multicultural environments;

-• Professional autonomy, rigor, and strong clinical judgment;
+• Professional autonomy, attention to detail, and sound clinical judgment;

-• Planning, organization, and coordination of regional projects, including facilitation of meetings and working groups.
+• Ability to plan, organize, and coordinate regional projects, including facilitating meetings and working groups.

 ADDITIONAL INFORMATION

-• Work location: Telework, with occasional travel to Nunavik.
+• Work location: Remote, with occasional travel to Nunavik.

 WORKING CONDITIONS